Self-host the Reservoir indexer

 If your reason for running the Indexer is getting bulk access to data, there might be easier options:

-- A number of endpoints (Events, Sales, Transfers, Orders) are specifically designed to allow bulk scraping
+- A number of endpoints (Events, Sales, Transfers, Orders) are specifically designed to allow bulk scraping.
+Learn more here.

 - Reservoir's dataset is available in Dune Analytics!
-It's still being tested, but send us a DM and we can give early access
+It's still being tested, but send us a DM and we can give early access.
+You can learn about how to query Reservoir's Dune tables here.

 - If you need a dump of a particular dataset, we can probably provide it.
-Very shortly we will start doing daily dumps to make historical data access much easier
+Very shortly we will start doing daily dumps to make historical data access much easier.
+Feel free to reach out if you need more data access.

 - You will also need to run the metadata service if you want to index token metadata (names, images, etc).
 This has only been optimized for Ethereum mainnet